 - Put the corn cob juice, calcium water, and citric acid in a large stock pot on medium/high heat.**

 - Return the mixture to a boil while stirring.
 Remove from heat.

 - Ladle into hot jars, leaving a 1/2" headroom and process for 10 minutes (or according to your elevation and canner instructions) in a water bath canner.
 Remove from the water bath and place on a heat resistant surface.

 - Don't move your jars or tap your lids for 12-24 hours unless you're certain each one has sealed.
 You can know they've sealed if you hear a "pop".
 Pomona's Pectin sets up once cooled, FYI.

 **If you want to substitute the citric acid with lemon juice, scroll down to the post for a link from Pamona's to tell you how.

 ***You MUST read the instructions for preparing your pectin on the Pomona's insert.
 This is the part that makes Pomona's different but it’s not hard.
 You simply need to follow the instructions to disperse the pectin properly.

 Tips for Corn Cob Jelly

 If you need to substitute lemon juice for the citric acid, just follow this link to Pomon’s site for instructions.
 When you have any questions about using their pectin, just go to the website because its really helpful!

-The second I put the corn cob jelly into the water bath to process, I made a piece of toast and slathered it in Kerry Gold butter and leftover corn cob jelly in the bottom of the pan.
+The second I put the corn cob jelly into the water bath to process, I made a piece of toast and slathered it in butter and the leftover corn cob jelly in the bottom of the pan.
 The baby came over and begged spoonfuls and the both of us sat there eating like ravenous pigs.

 To learn about more interesting and unique jams and jellies, please check on my friend Kathie’s book (you’ll know her from her fabulous blog Homespun Seasonal Living).